 Another problem that can arise when modifying the interior of the home after the exterior has been decided is how it can negatively affect living space.
 Changing the design can be a challenge!
 Walls can move internally, but once the foundation has been poured and framing begun, the interior of the home’s footprint has inherent limitations both from the foundation and the walls.

-For example, if the homeowner decides at the last minute that they want a stone or brick exterior, then the walls will be thicker.
+For example, if the homeowner decides at the last minute that they want a home with a stone exterior, then the walls will be thicker.
 As a result, the inches you’re losing are not heading outward toward your neighbor’s property line; they’re heading inward toward your dining room table, or it may change the width of the cabinets, or the length of your garage.

 a change in exterior materials can affect windows